sumnerevans/sumnerevans.com/content/baltic-cruise/2015-07-28-helsinki-finland.md

 After that, I went down to watch the show.
 It was four guys who were very good singers, but not very dynamic.
 The most entertaining part of the show was when they had a volunteer come up from the audience.
 She really got into it.
-They sang a song to her and she didn’t want to leave.
+They sang a song to her and she didn't want to leave.
 It was rather amusing.
 I can’t serve it justice in writing so I will just leave it up to your imagination.

 ------------------------------------------------------------------------